lepidus/reviewReminder/README.md

 ## Configure the One-click Reviewer Access

 If it is not already enabled, you can go to `Workflow > Review > Setup` to enable a secure link in the email invitation to reviewers.
-This will allow the reviewer to receive a direct link to the assigned review
+This will allow the reviewer to receive a direct link to the assigned review.

 ![Video Tutorial](https://i.imgur.com/cHjoXsI.gif)